atsilcock/Phase-1-Project-AS/README.md

 - **Feature 3:** After entering all amounts, users can click the "Submit" button.
 - **Feature 4:** A list displaying the name and individual total of each budget item, along with the grand total, is generated below.
 - **Feature 5: ** User can add an expense or delete an expense
-- **Feature 5:** A PDF is generated with detailed information, including the name, total of each budget item, and the grand total.
+- **Feature 5:** The user is able to see the current rate of thier utility, based on EIA's API.
+Based on the number, the user then can divide their total number by the utlity cost and get a cost per dollar breakdown.

 ## Getting Started